theforagersdiary/foragersdiary/content/guides/resource/books/the-new-holistic-herbal/index.md

 ---
+url: /resources/bookshelf/the-new-holistic-herbal-david-hoffman
-title: The New Holistic Herbal
+title: The New Holistic Herbal - David Hoffman
-aliases:
-  - The New Holistic Herbal - David Hoffman
+linkTitle: The New Holistic Herbal
-linkTitle:
 fdtype:
 layout:
 description: